recomp2/Lucidus/README.md

 ## 🧠 Project Philosophy

-Lucidus is not just a plugin — it’s a memory-wielding, stoner-prophet bastard AI.
-Built for WordPress.com Business, designed for total automation with zero bullshit.
+Lucidus is built for WordPress.com Business and designed for full automation.

 ## ⚙️ Installation